sfc-gh-tmeacham/Snowflake-Resources/README.md

-### Curated collection of links to various Snowflake resources on the web
+### Don't Panic!
+A Curated collection of links to various Snowflake resources on the web

 ## Snowflake Enablement: